celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 analysis first and then proceed with steady covering of our codebase with traces for the complex codepaths as well as metrics and dashboards for "measurables".

-Fortunately, the `ShrEx` analysis can be performed with _tracing_ only(more on that in [Tracing](./#Tracing)), so the decision for the celestia-node team is to cover with traces only the _necessary_ for the current "ShrEx" stack code as the initial response to the ADR, leaving the rest to be integrated in the background for the devs in the team once they are free as well as for the efficient bootstrapping into the code for the new devs.
+Fortunately, the `ShrEx` analysis can be performed with _tracing_ only(more on that in Tracing Design section below), so the decision for the celestia-node team is to cover with traces only the _necessary_ for the current "ShrEx" stack code as the initial response to the ADR, leaving the rest to be integrated in the background for the devs in the team once they are free as well as for the efficient bootstrapping into the code for the new devs.

 #### Second Priority